 How to change your title

 If your life circumstances change, the process to change your title is relatively simple and inexpensive.
-The paperwork can be tricky, however, so get a title professional and a real estate lawyer’s help to make sure that you’re not making any mistakes.
+The paperwork can be tricky, however, so get a title professional and a real estate lawyer’s help to make sure you’re not making any mistakes.